In This Article

 If you are adding studs, you can place unfaced fiberglass or rock-wool batts between the studs for added insulation.
 Because the added cost is modest, this a good idea in cold climates — as long as you have a very dry basement.
 If you’re not sure, best to leave out the fiberglass.
 If but could contribute to moisture or mold problems long-term.

 No Vapor Barrier in Wall.
-Whatever approach you take, do not use a vapor barrier anywhere in the wall as it will do more harm than good, potentially trapping moisture and promoting mold and mildew growth.
+Whatever approach you take, do not use a vapor barrier anywhere in the wall as it will do more harm than good, Basement walls need to dry toward the interior, so a low-perm vapor barrier under the drywall, such as plastic sheeting, can potentially trap moisture and promote mold and mildew growth.
+With foam board insulation, painted drywall provides an adequate vapor retarder.

 SUBSLAB INSULATION